 The internet as a carrier of digital media changed how we share music, books, video and other media.
 The integration of digital watermarks is becoming more and more popular to fight the fast-paced spaces opened to share pirated material.
 The research on watermarks is currently being shaped to strengthen watermarks, embedding robustness with respect to compression, image-processing operations, and cryptographic attacks (Shih, 2017).
-We now understand watermarks as being both digital and physical, but they are not new phenomena and it is relevant to understand where they come from.
+We now understand watermarks as being both digital and physical, but they are not new phenomena, and it is relevant to know where they come from.

 The art of papermaking has its roots in China in the 1st Century.
 The process was first documented in China in 105 A.D. and ascribed to Cai Lun (Basbanes, 2014).
-Watermarks only appear later in 1282.
-The process of watermarking happens while making a sheet of paper whilst the paper is still wet.
-Watermarks are a result of changing the thickness of a certain part of the paper creating a highlighted area and its shadow.
-We trace the beginning of watermarks in the town of Fabriano (Hunter, 1987).
-It is important to acknowledge the historical importance of the Italian city of Fabriano.
-From the name "Fabriano", in Latin "faber > Făbrĭcĭus", meaning "craftsman, artificer, maker" (Latin Dictionary and Grammar Resources - Latdict, n.d.).
-The practical skills in forging metal and shaping wire were key to building the frames used to remove excess water, gather the pulp and to start forming the first sheets of paper.
+Watermarks only appeared later in 1282.
+Watermarking happens during the process of making a sheet of paper whilst the paper is still wet.
+Watermarks are a result of changing the thickness of a specific part of the paper, creating a highlighted area and as a result, its shadow.
+We track the beginning of watermarks in the town of Fabriano (Hunter, 1987).
+It is essential to acknowledge the historical importance of the Italian city of Fabriano.
+From the name "Fabriano", in Latin "Faber > Făbrĭcĭus", meaning "craftsman, artificer, maker" (Latin Dictionary and Grammar Resources - Latdict, n.d.).
+The practical skills in forging metal and shaping wire were crucial for building the frames used to remove excess water, gather the pulp and to start forming the first sheets of paper.

-Illustration of paper mill by Jost Amman.
+Illustration of a paper mill by Jost Amman.
 Frankfurt, 1568